gliljas/abp/docs/en/Repositories.md

 There are overloads of these methods.

-* Provides `UpdateAsync` and `DeleteAsync` methods to update or delete an entity by entity object or it's id.
+* Provides `UpdateAsync` and `DeleteAsync` methods to update or delete an entity by entity object or its id.
 * Provides `DeleteAsync` method to delete multiple entities by a filter.

 ### Querying / LINQ over the Repositories